benjamindblock/nyff-scraper/README.md

 ## Output Formats

 ### JSON
 Complete structured data with all film information, showtimes, and metadata.
+This is the most appropriate format for uploading to an LLM and asking it questions about what you might want to see at NYFF this year.

 ### CSV
 Flattened data suitable for spreadsheet analysis with one row per showtime.